 Current therapeutic approaches for management of metastatic RCC utilize knowledge of histology, molecular abnormalities, clinical prognostic factors, knowledge of the natural history of RCC, and the efficacy and toxicity of the available agents.

-Since December 2005, seven new agents have been approved in the US for the treatment of advanced RCC:
+Since December 2005, ten new agents or combinations have been approved in the US for the treatment of advanced RCC:

-Four are multi-targeted tyrosine kinase inhibitors (TKIs) including sunitinib, sorafenib, pazopanib, and recently axitinib.
+Four are multi-targeted tyrosine kinase inhibitors (TKIs) including sunitinib, sorafenib, cabozantinib, pazopanib, and axitinib.